SeanNobel/speech-decoding/README.md

 - [ ] Full reproducibility support.
 Will be useful for HP tuning.
 - [ ] Match accuracy to numbers reported in the paper.
+- [ ] Work with huge memory consumption issue in Gwilliams multiprocessing

 # Usage